jankner/meta-report/report.md

 ## Embedded Domain-Specific Languages

 A Domain-Specific Language (DSL) is a language that is focused on solving problems in particular domain.
-Examples of DSLs: SQL for relational database queries, VHDL and Verilog for hardware design, TeX for for typesetting.
+Some examples of well-known DSLs are: SQL for relational database queries, VHDL and Verilog for hardware design, TeX for for typesetting.

 Among other benefits using a DSL allows for domain-specific abstractions, domain-specific optimization and having semantics that